paulvee/Dynamic-DC-Load/README.md

   • Power input: 12VDC Wall-wart 0.5A with reverse polarity protection to -24V and PTC fuse

-  • CC, CV and battery modes with hardware real-time operation.
+  • CC, CV and battery test modes with hardware real-time operation.

   • CP and CR modes have active software regulation (resolution +/-156uA).